Broken-down vehicle leads law enforcement to abducted child from Amber Alert

-ROCK SPRINGS – A missing boy has been found following an Amber Alert, observant law enforcement and timely car trouble.
+ROCK SPRINGS – A missing boy has been found following an Amber Alert, thanks to observant law enforcement and timely car trouble.

 Around 10:14 p.m.
 Dec.
-11, the Wyoming Highway Patrol was notified of an Amber Alert after a 10-year-old child was abducted from the area of Idaho Falls, Idaho.
-Law enforcement was told the suspect vehicle involved in the incident was possibly headed toward Pueblo, Colorado.
+11, the Wyoming Highway Patrol was notified of an Amber Alert after a 10-year-old child was abducted from Idaho Falls, Idaho.

+Around 7:08 a.m.
+Dec.
+12, a Wyoming Highway Patrol trooper was notified of a broken-down vehicle in the road around milepost 32 on Wyoming 430 south of Rock Springs.
+The trooper located the vehicle and realized it was similar to the one described in the Amber Alert.

+The trooper spoke with the driver and received inconsistent and vague responses.
+The driver also initially told the trooper he was alone in the vehicle, according to a news release.

 The trooper later discovered misdemeanor amounts of marijuana and methamphetamine inside the vehicle.
 The child was released to the Wyoming Department of Family Services.

-The driver, Eugene A. Trujillo, and Rodriguez were arrested.
-Trujillo has been charged with alleged kidnapping, interference with custody, accessory before the fact, and child endangerment with methamphetamine.
-Rodriguez has been charged with alleged kidnapping, interference with custody, child endangerment with methamphetamine, and two counts of third offense possession of a controlled substance.
+The driver, Eugene A. Trujillo, has been charged with alleged kidnapping, interference with custody, accessory before the fact and child endangerment with methamphetamine.
+Rodriguez has been charged with alleged kidnapping, interference with custody, child endangerment with methamphetamine and two counts of third offense possession of a controlled substance.

 The incident is still under investigation.